Skip to main content

 For level 4 The RP MUST base quality on the evidence being systematically identified and accessed through a trusted communication channel.

-The RP establishes if any evidence has a registered status (such as suspended or revoked), that makes it unusable.
+The RP establishes if any credential or database evidence has a registered status (such as suspended or revoked), that makes it unusable.

 For level 1 and 2 The control does not apply.